Skip Navigation

 By Boat

-There are boat (banka) services linking Puerto Princesa to Sabang, Port Barton and El Nido.
+There are motorized boat (banka) services linking Puerto Princesa to Sabang, Port Barton and El Nido.
 However prices vary, and going in a group is much cheap than being solo.
 There is also a weekly service leaving El Nido for Coron, though it's not regular.

 Top